4 weeks: 2 weeks terrestrial & 2 weeks marine – 30 June – 27 July 2024

-The Hoga Island marine centre is our largest marine research site with teams of marine scientists based.
-The Centre which is based on a car and bike free island which is in the heart of the Wakatobi Marine National Park and it hosts up to 120 marine biology specialists and students a week each summer, so you have the opportunity of learning a greater range of marine survey techniques.
-In your first week, you have the opportunity of completing a PADI Open Water dive training course or completing the Indo-Pacific reef ecology course with practicals by diving.
-For the second week those who have completed their dive training then do the Indo-Pacific reef ecology course with dive based practicals.
-Once the Indo-Pacific reef ecology course has been completed you will then move onto learning specific marine biodiversity survey techniques including stereo-video surveys of reef fish, video surveys of benthic transects, 3D mapping of coral reefs, behaviour studies on cleaner fish, coral regeneration, community structure of butterflyfish, seagrass and mangroves, marine plastics and many other projects.
+The Hoga Island Marine Centre is based on a car and bike free island which is in the heart of the Wakatobi Marine National Park and is one of our most heavily published research sites.
+The Centre hosts up to 90 students and marine biology specialists a week each summer, so you have the opportunity of learning a range of marine survey techniques.
+You will begin with some training, starting with the opportunity to complete a PADI Open Water dive training course if you would like to learn and aren’t already dive qualified, followed by a compulsory Indo-Pacific reef ecology course with practicals by diving or snorkelling.
+Once the Indo-Pacific reef ecology course has been completed you will then join the research teams and help them to collect data from the coral reefs around the island.
+This will include the opportunity to learn survey techniques including stereo-video surveys of reef fish, video surveys of benthic transects, 3D mapping of coral reefs, coral regeneration, behaviour studies on cleaner fish, community structure of butterflyfish, seagrass and mangrove ecology, and marine plastics.

 The Wallacea region comprises islands of the central part of the Indonesian archipelago that are separated by deep ocean trenches which prevented them from being joined to the main continental land masses during the lowered sea levels of the Ice Ages.
 As a result of subsequently long periods of isolation, a large number of unique species evolved.
 The forests of the Wallacea region are one of the least biologically studied areas in the world and one of the most likely places to discover vertebrate species new to science.
 Since 1995, the Opwall teams have been surveying the biodiversity of Buton Island in SE Sulawesi, so that more information is now available on the wildlife of this well studied area than anywhere else in the Wallacea region.
 The Opwall gathered data are being used to assess the impacts of potential carbon offset funding schemes in protecting the carbon and biodiversity of the forests and ensure that local communities have a financial benefit from this conservation programme.